aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-01-advent-of-code-day-01.md

 1. I'm a sucker for good IO.
 I feel reading/writing files in languages like Java or Scala is so cumbersome that I try to avoid it at all costs.
 Languages like Raku were _built_ for text manipultion, so it makes sense that the IO is great, but I just wanted to call out how easy it is to get the lines of a file in a list.
 2. As I said in my [previous post](https://aaronreidsmith.github.io/blog/perl-weekly-challenge-089/#specific-comments), I see the `combinations` feature coming back a lot in these puzzles.
 I love that it is built right in.
 3. `grep` is familiar to most `*nix` users, and it is the equivalent of a `filter` in more traditional functional languages.
 In this case, we are filtering down to only pairs that add up to `2020`.
-4. At this point this list looks like this: `(($a, $b))`, so we still want to map over the outer list and multiply the pair together
+4. At this point this list looks like this: `(($a, $b))`, so we still want to map over the outer list and multiply the pair together.
-5. Since `map` returns a list, we need to grab the first item from that list for pretty printing
+5. Since `map` returns a list, we need to grab the first item from that list for pretty printing.

 ### Part 2